MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 The FIDO (Fast IDentity Online) Alliance helps to promote open authentication standards and reduce the use of passwords as a form of authentication.
 FIDO2 is the latest standard that incorporates the web authentication (WebAuthn) standard.
 FIDO allows organizations to apply the WebAuthn standard by using an external security key, or a platform key built into a device, to sign in without a username or password.

 FIDO2 security keys are an unphishable standards-based passwordless authentication method that can come in any form factor.
-They're commonly USB devices, but they can also use Bluetooth or NFC.
+They're commonly USB devices, but they can also use Bluetooth or near-field communication (NFC).
 Passkeys (FIDO2) are based on the same WebAuthn standard and can be saved in Authenticator, or on mobile devices, tablets, or computers.

 FIDO2 security keys can be used to sign in to their Microsoft Entra ID or Microsoft Entra hybrid joined Windows 10 devices and get single-sign on to their cloud and on-premises resources.
 Users can also sign in to supported browsers.
 FIDO2 security keys are a great option for enterprises who are very security sensitive or have scenarios or employees who aren't willing or able to use their phone as a second factor.